Have you ever thought that a wonderful city as Havana was linked to the mafia and organized crime?

 In this way, the mafia in Cuba was losing its main figures, who left in search of new destinations to create their empires, although nothing could ever be compared to Havana.

-If you ask what to do in Cuba, in your stay in the Cuban capital, do not forget to visit these emblematic sites that we propose below, because even today they preserve, their architecture, decoration and even atmosphere of an era and the controversial characters that starred in it.
+if you wonder what to do in Cuba?During your visit to the Cuban capital, do not forget to visit these emblematic sites that we propose below, because even today they preserve, from their architecture, decoration and their spaces, all the character of an era and of the controversial characters that starred in it.

-The Hotel Nacional de Cuba, which has been chosen as the best hotel in Cuba by the World Travel Awards in 2020, is like going back in time to fully enter into the golden age of Hollywoood and the Cuba of the 50s.
+The Hotel Nacional de Cuba, which has been chosen as the Cuba's leading hotel by the World Travel Awards in 2020, is like going back in time to fully enter into the golden age of Hollywoood and the Cuba of the 50s.

-This National Monument of colonial and historical appearance is our special recommendation to start a tour around modern Havana.
+This National Monument of colonial and historical air is our special recommendation to start a tour around modern Havana.

-Famous figures such as Winston Churchill or great figures of the North American mafia have stayed here.
-It has also hosted the Prince of Wales Edward VIII, the writer Rómulo Gallegos, María Félix, Fred Astaire, Nat King Cole and a long list still ongoing in the present day.
+Famous figures such as Winston Churchill or great figures of the American mafia have passed through its facilities.
+Also guests were The Prince of Wales Edward VIII, the writer Rómulo Gallegos, María Félix, Fred Astaire, Nat King Cole and a long list that spans to the present day.

-It was 1946 when the Hotel Nacional de Cuba hosted what was called the great meeting of the mafia.
-The hotel closed its doors under the guise of a Frank Sinatra concert to host the most famous families of the American mafia.
+It was the year 1946 when the Hotel Nacional de Cuba hosted what was called the great meeting of the mafia.
+The hotel closed its doors under the guise of a Frank Sinatra concert to accommodate the most famous families of the American mafia.
 Among those present were Lucky Luciano, Meyer Lansky and Frank Costello.

-The casino located in this hotel, which was one of the most recognized and lucrative in all of Cuba, was converted into the Cabaret Parisién, opened by the famous American singer and actress Eartha Kittm.
+The casino that housed this hotel, which was one of the most recognized and lucrative in all of Cuba, was converted into the Cabaret Parisien, opened by the famous American singer and actress Eartha Kittm.

 2 Hotel Capri, movie set

-The Hotel Capri, located about 200 meters from the Hotel Nacional and very close to what was the Hotel Havana Hilton (now Habana Libre), was also built with money from the mafia and following the modernist pattern that prevailed in the 50s.
+The Hotel Capri, located about 200 meters from the Hotel Nacional and very close to what was the Hotel Havana Hilton (today Habana Libre), was also built with money from the mafia and following the modernist pattern prevailing in the 50s.

-Later, the hotel and the panoramic pool bar on the rooftop were the setting for films such as "Our Man in Havana" by Carol Reed and "Soy Cuba" by Mikhail Kalatazov.
+Subsequently, the hotel and the panoramic pool bar on the terrace were the setting for films such as ?Our man in Havana? by Carol Reed and ?I am Cuba? by Mikhail Kalatazov.
 Another of the monumental and historical hotels in Cuba that you cannot miss.

-Today, it is a 4-star hotel operated by NH.
+Today, it is a 4-star hotel operated by the NH chain.

 3 Hotel Riviera, Meyer Lansky's favorite modern giant

-It was the best luxury hotel in Cuba in the 1950s and one of the accommodations for couples which are most popular on the island.
+It was the best luxury hotel in Cuba in the 50s and one of the accommodations for couples most popular on the island.

 Its opening was celebrated in December 1957, with a musical performance presented at the Cabaret Copa Room with Ginger Rogers on stage.

-4 Casa Dupont, a mafia paradise in Varadero
+4 The Dupont House, a mafia paradise in Varadero

-The iconic and imposing Xanadú Mansion or Dupont House, as it is also known, is an icon of Varadero, the most famous resort in Cuba.
+The emblematic and imposing Xanadu Mansion or Dupont House, as it is also known, is an icon of Varadero, the most famous seaside resort in Cuba.

-It is said that this man allied with the mafia to establish in Varadero “a multimillion-dollar era of tourism, with dozens of luxurious hotels overlooking the Florida Straits, with private clubs for the great families of the north, with roulette, baccarat and poker, with private docks without customs.
-A paradise for the Mafia and the American industrial aristocracy, where everything burned in the bluish flame of brandy. "
+It is said that this man allied with the mafia to establish in Varadero "a multimillion-dollar era of tourism, with dozens of luxurious hotels overlooking the Straits of Florida, with private clubs for large families from the north, with roulette, baccarat and poker, with private docks without customs.
+A paradise of the mafia and the American industrial aristocracy, where everything burned in the blue flame of brandy.»

-It was built almost a century ago in the Peña San Bernardino, the highest point of the town, very close to the beautiful “Playa Las Américas”, it is a place full of wonders and stories that surround the visitor.
+Built almost a century ago in the Peña San Bernardino, the highest point of the tourist town, very close to the beautiful "Playa Las Américas", it is a place full of wonders and stories that surround the visitor.

 The original decoration, which remains intact, is related to the marine environment.
 In the furniture, lamps and on the terrace you can see sea horses, fish, nautical roses, rudders or sailboats.

-It is claimed that, when viewed from the coast, the building resembles a ship.
-At its two edges it shows the green and red lanterns that in nautical language indicate port and starboard.
+It is stated that, if observed from the coast, the building resembles a ship.
+At its two ends it shows the green and red lanterns that in nautical language indicate port and starboard.

 In 1997 it was chosen as Varadero Golf Club, having 18 holes of 72 par, in about 6,856 yards.